voedger/voedger-internals/README.md

 For user-focused documentation and guidance on using the Voedger platform, please visit [here](https://docs.voedger.io/).

-The documentation is written around the following concepts:
-"The documentation is organized around the following key concepts:
+The documentation is organized around the following key concepts:
-- **Service**: Provided by Voedger.
-    - There are Operation and Development services.
+- **Service**: Provided by the Voedger software.
+There are Development services and Operation services.
 - **Role**: Which consumes the services.
 - **Architecture**: The specific software architecture upon which Voedger is built.
 - **Voedger Concepts**: Complex concepts that may not be designed and used as a part of the particular product service.

 ## Operation Services